-Teachers in training get exposure to a variety of activities and resources suitable for engaging students, doing controlled study of target language and doing freer study of target language.
+Teachers in training get exposure to a variety of activities and resources suitable for engaging students, doing a controlled study of the target language and doing freer study of target language.
 They learn classroom management techniques and ways to create a good classroom atmosphere.
 Finally, teachers in training learn suitable methods for assessing young learners.

 At the end of the program, teachers in training submit a final project: a unit plan complete with all the necessary materials and daily lesson plans.
 This is a chance for them to put theory into practice.

 Each day starts with one teacher in training leading an in class activity.
 This gives the teachers in training lots of practice giving clear and simple instructions and using age-appropriate vocabulary.

 As well as practising and micro-teaching with their peers, teachers in training do sample questions from the TKT YL exam.
 This gives them a chance to familiarize themselves with the type of questions they will see on the exam, to develop test-taking strategies and to see which areas they may need to study further.